 About Us

-The North Carolina Police Executives Association (NCPEA) was incorporated August 28, 1947.
-Members of the association represent federal, state, municipal, campus, corporate law enforcement and security agencies as well as legal and educational organizations responsible for the training and development of police professionals throughout the state.
-Since 1947, the association has hosted the largest annual law enforcement training conference in the state.
-Did you know the North Carolina Chief of Police Association was developed during the annual North Carolina Police Executives Association conference in 1975?
+Established on August 28, 1947, the North Carolina Police Executives Association (NCPEA) is a collective representing federal, state, municipal, campus, corporate law enforcement, and security agencies.
+It also encompasses legal and educational organizations responsible for the training and development of police professionals across the state.
+Since its inception, the association has been the host of the largest annual law enforcement training conference in North Carolina.

 Photo Gallery